18 Authentic Lebanese Desserts Every Sweet Lover Should Try

 Breakfast, Dessert

-Lebanese atayef, airy and slightly sweet middle eastern dessert stuffed with cheese and drizzled with sugar syrup (ater) and crushed pistachios.
+My Lebanese dessert recipe for atayef is an airy and slightly sweet Middle Eastern dessert stuffed with cheese and drizzled with sugar syrup (ater) and crushed pistachios.

 2 hours